jhsu802701/rails_from_scratch_rails5/01-02-basic_scripts.md

 git commit -m "Added kill_spring.sh"
 ```
 ### D. build_fast.sh
-* Create the file build_fast.sh, enter the following contents, and save the file:
+* Create the file build_fast.sh with the following content:
 ```
 #!/bin/bash

-# After you use the reset.sh script to return the Docker container to a fresh Ruby on Rails
+# After you use the reset.sh script to return the Docker container to a
-# environment and use the "git clone" command to download this project's source code, running
+# fresh Ruby on Rails environment and use the "git clone" command to
-# this script sets up this project AND runs all tests.
+# download this project's source code, running this script sets up this
+# project AND runs all tests.

-# Resetting the Docker container to its original state AND running this script ensures that you
+# Resetting the Docker container to its original state AND running this
-# are on top of all dependencies and can avoid the old "works on my machine" problem.
+# script ensures that you are on top of all dependencies and can avoid
+# being stopped in your tracks by the infamous "works on my machine"
+# problem.

 # This is Joel Spolsky's one-step build process at work.

+# Killing the spring server is usually not necessary, but it's better to
+# include this script and not need it than to need it but not have it.

 sh pg-start.sh